ericitnz/ReusableAngularJsBootStrapModal/README.md

                           'Content-Type': 'application/x-www-form-urlencoded;charset=utf-8;'
                       }
                   }
+$scope.showModal = function () {
+            var modalOption = {
+                modalTitle: 'Get passowrd',  // Modal tilte
+                controller: 'account', //Contorll name
+                action: 'getPassword', //Action Name (Post)
+                idVariable: 'UserId', // ID of a table
+        idValue: '12', // nuallable， the id of the entity, when create new, keep empty
+                httpPostConfig: {
+                      headers: {
+                          'Content-Type': 'application/x-www-form-urlencoded;charset=utf-8;'
+                      }
+                  }
             };
+            };

             $scope.$broadcast('showModelEvent', [$scope.toModalObject(), modalOption]);
         };

 ```
-Do something here when click the save button on the modal, when the save action success or failed.
+`Do something here when click the save button on the modal, when the save action success or failed.
 ```
        $scope.$on('modelDone', function (event, data) {
               if (data[1]) {